olzzon/kaleido-ember-html-overlay/README.md

                     "positionY": 490,
                     "color": "#ff0000",
                     "backgroundColor": "transparent",
-TALLY INDEX IS THE INDEX OF THE TALLY COLOR IN THE TALLYCOLORS ARRAY IN THE SOURCE, IF NOT SET, THE TALLY WILL BE HIDDEN
+TALLY INDEX MUST INCLUDE THE INDEX OF THE TALLY & COLOR IN THE TALLYCOLORS ARRAY:
                     "tallyIndex": 0
                 },
                 {